 Shenyang Agricultural University, Shenyang, China

-This paper investigates the impact of service outsourcing on sectoral labor productivity in the U.S. over the period 1963-2019.
-I observe that service-related sectors have substantially increased their central positions as input suppliers in the U.S. economy, and it is where most of the service outsourcing activity is concentrated.
-Outsourcing refers to a situation where firms or industries contract out particular types of jobs, such as accounting, data analyzing, and cleaning, to specialized companies rather than produce them in-house.
-Moreover, I determine a significant positive relationship between movements in employment in service sectors and changes in their inputs supplied.
-The fact implies that this structural transformation induces the reallocation of employment across industries.
-Therefore, it might also influence sectoral (or service) labor productivity.
-To account for these sectoral movements, I incorporate the input-output network into a multisector real business cycle model to quantitatively gauge the changes in the composition of intermediate inputs and their sourcing mode to labor productivity.
+This paper investigates the impact of service outsourcing on sectoral labor productivity in the United States over the period 1963-2019.
+Outsourcing refers to a situation where firms or sectors contract out particular jobs, such as accounting, data analyzing, and cleaning, to specialized companies rather than produce them in-house.
+In the paper, I observe that service-related sectors were becoming more central input suppliers in the U.S. economy over the sample period, which coincident with the fast-growing service outsourcing activities.
+I also document a significantly positive correlation between the change in employment in the service sectors and their supply of output within the network.
+Our results imply that this structural transformation might trigger labor reallocation towards service sectors and thus influence sectoral labor productivity.
+To account for these sectoral movements, I incorporate the input-output network into a multisector real business cycle model to quantitatively assess the role of industry sourcing mode in labor productivity.

 Pedro Silos